b4dnewz/keylog.io/README.md

 - [x] Change behavior, pausing and trying to hide when devtools is open
 - [x] Create different routes for live feeds and archive
 - [x] Handle mobile input events (mobile browsers support)
+- [x] Automatic database table setup when using database mode
 - [ ] Test key logger performances with multiple different hosts
 - [ ] Complete the administrator interface with filters, groups, labels and stuff..
 - [ ] Write a good documentation with examples and video use during simulated MITM attacks